ioggstream/draft-polli-resource-digests-http/resource-digests-http-threats.md

 Use a digest-algoritm wich is not subject to collision (eg. sha-256), or refuse to use digest-algorithms subect to collision.

-## Server resources exhaustion for calculating Digest on partial representations
+## Server resource exhaustion for calculating Digest on partial representations

 ### The attack